cs3org/reva/tests/integration/reva-cli/README.md

 Tests can be run using `make test-reva-cli`.

+## Overview of test coverage

+This test suite aims covers the following methods:
+* CreateDir, TouchFile, Delete, Move, GetMD, ListFolder, Upload, Download
+* ListRevisions, DownloadRevision, RestoreRevision
+* ListRecycle, RestoreRecycleItem, PurgeRecycleItem, EmptyRecycle
+* AddGrant, RemoveGrant, UpdateGrant, ListGrants

+In the future, it would be nice to also test the following:
+* GetHome, CreateHome
+* GetQuota
+* SetArbitraryMetadata, UnsetArbitraryMetada
+* SetLock, GetLock, RefreshLock, Unlock
+* DenyGrant

 ### CI/CD Pipelines

 The Reva CI/CD pipeline uses localfs as a backend, while EOS will obviously use a different config, with EOS as its storage backend.
 The Reva pipeline tests are defined in [test-reva-cli.yml](/.github/workflows/test-reva-cli.yml)